kylemcdonald/covid-mobility-data/readme.md

 ## Operating principle

-This script identifies the light-gray x-axis ticks in each plot using a vertical-line-edge kernel.
-Then the bounding box of these ticks are selected within a few known regions: 3 locations on the first page, 3 on the second page, and in up to 12 locations on the remaining pages, with the exception of the last page.
+This script uses pdftocairo to convert to Postscript, and a regular expression to identify polylines.
+Polylines and ticks in different regions are categorized appropriately.

-Then we select a subregion of the .pdf immediately above the tick marks.
-We assume the plots are all -80% to +80% range, and have a 2:1 aspect ratio and a specific size given the DPI.
-Finally, we select pixels that match the blue line color from the plot, and find the mean y-position along a set of 43 vertical bars.
+We use pdftotext to extract all the place names.
+The place names in the Postscript output are too obfuscated by layout and style commands for the extraction to work correctly.

 ## Accuracy

 Please visually confirm that this works for you.
-Because digitization happens at a relatively low DPI and using a naive algorithm, it's likely that the accuracy is low for data points that are very different from their neighbors.
-When there are missing datapoints in the original plots, it's possible that nearby datapoints will also be missing.
-In practice there is probably a fixed +/-1% bias to a lot of the output, and +/-5% error for plots with a lot of variation.
+From examining a few hundred datapoints manually, there is less than a 0.5% error compared to the printed numbers.
+But there may be some edge cases where the extraction failed.